 In general, it is common to either spend your time with friends and family at home or to go to a fancy restaurant.
 At home you would cook or you share the workload and each of your guests will bring a dish.
 It is the moment to enjoy the time together with your beloved ones.

-On the other hand it is also very common to eat out and have an extensive dinner (menu de año nuevo) in a nice restaurant.
-As the latter is very popular in Barcelona you will require a reservation often many days in advance.
-It is very difficult to find anything on the evening itself.
+On the other hand it is also very common to eat out and have an extensive dinner spanning several courses (menu del año nuevo) in a nice restaurant.
+This is a very popular tradition in Barcelona and you will require a reservation many days in advance.
+It is very difficult to find a great place to eat on the evening itself.

 What to do in Barcelona?